aphelix/mealvoucher_doc/README.md

 > int32_t D10FlowController::MV_Void(VoidRequest& voidReq, AuthResponse** authResponse, SLIP_LIST** slipList)
 SUCCESS (0) is returned on success, related error code is returned on failure

 It is used to cancel a meal voucher payment.

-The relevant meal voucher card type, reference number, the batchno, the stanno  required during the void process are entered through the GUI.
+- The relevant meal voucher card type, reference number, the batchno, the stanno  required during the void process are entered through the GUI.

-The reference number can vary on the slip of each meal voucher type.
+- The reference number to be entered can vary on the slip of each meal voucher type.
 You can find related information below.

-Since the additional information will be entered with the GUI, first parameter can be used with default 0 and "" empty string values.
+- Since the additional information will be entered with the GUI, first parameter of MV_Void (VoidRequest) can be used with default 0 and "" empty string values.
+So it is ignored during transaction process.

 SUCCESS (0) is returned on success, corresponding error code is returned on failure